| Title: | Estimation and Inference for the Fractionally Cointegrated VAR |

 restrictions for testing hypotheses.

-After making these changes, an internal function FCVARoptionUpdates
+After making these changes, an internal function FCVARoptionUpdates sets and tests

 estimation options for validity and compatibility.